Tuesday, November 16, 2010

 I have officiated at five weddings, uncounted baptisms and one funeral.

-, children sealed to their parents to create eternal families.
+We have seen couples united for time and eternity, children sealed to their parents to create eternal families.
 We have seen miracles come to a pass through Priesthood blessings, and the united faith of families and ward members.

 We have had four missionaries serve with honor.
 As I ponder all that has taken place over the last five years, I take no personal credit for any of these wonderful happenings, they are result of a ward family working together to serve the Lord and to build one another.